rshankras/trnql_interplay_ios/README.md

 2) Sign up for a Google StreetMaps API key, which you can do by following the directions found here under the "API key" heading: https://developers.google.com/maps/documentation/streetview/intro

-3) After you get the API key, go to the the TableViewController.swift.swift file and put the API key in the 'googleAPIKey' variable.
+3) After you get the API key, go to the the TableViewController.swift file and put the API key in the 'googleAPIKey' variable.

 Copyright [2015] [trnql inc]